 Government as a source of funding, direction and oversight.
 The settlement system in Canada depends on the contributions of all levels of government: municipal, provincial, and federal [26].
-Rather than providing direct services to immigrants (although there are few exceptions), the government serves as the primary source of funding, direction and oversight for settlement service provider organizations (SPOs) [26,27].
-According to Immigration, Refugees and Citizenship Canada (IRCC) [7].
-SPOs are mainly established to assist immigrants with integration through providing settlement, employment, and language services.
-Non-SPOs, on the other hand, do not primarily serve immigrants or touch on all of these three areas.
-However, they may still serve some immigrants by offering services that align with only one or two priority areas.
+Rather than providing direct services to immigrants (although there are few exceptions), the government serves as the primary source of funding, direction and oversight for ISOs [26,27].

-IRCC, a department of the federal government, is the largest state funder, driving a large proportion of work done by Calgary’s immigrant agencies [26].
+Immigration, Refugees and Citizenship Canada (IRCC), a department of the federal government, is the largest state funder, driving a large proportion of work done by Calgary’s immigrant agencies [26].
 The bulk of all IRCC funding is for language programs: LINC (Language Instruction for Newcomers to Canada) and CLIC (Cours de langue pour les immigrants au Canada) [28].
 The Government of Alberta, as a secondary funding source, has increased its involvement in immigration policy through provincial nominations and temporary foreign worker programs [1].
-Whereas, the provincial government covers areas of need that are not prioritized by federal funding, or priorities City of Calgary, meanwhile, tends to focus more on adopting policies that will facilitate a welcoming environment [1].
+Whereas the provincial government covers areas of need that are not prioritized by federal funding, the City of Calgary, meanwhile, tends to focus more on adopting policies that will facilitate a welcoming environment [1].
 For example, the city-level Calgary Local Immigration Partnership is one of 80 IRCC-funded Local Immigration Partnerships in Canada that play a key role in facilitating intersectoral collaboration [29].

 Private sector funders.
 Private foundations, such as Calgary Foundation, offer a variety of funding opportunities through grants with different focuses and scales.
 Private foundations are a link between the donors and community organizations, serving as a mediator for those with limited access to private donors.
 Seeking private sponsorship is heavily dependent on each individual organization and its capacity for fundraising, networking with donors and seeking sponsorship opportunities.
-As demonstrated by the results of this study, there is a greater dependence on governmental and grant-based funding within the immigrant-serving sector in Calgary and lesser dependence on private entities and sponsorships.[30][30][31][32,33].
+As demonstrated by the results of this study, there is a greater dependence on governmental and grant-based funding within the immigrant-serving sector in Calgary and a lesser dependence on private entities and sponsorships.

+In addition to funders, policies and institutional/organizational culture also facilitate the financial context of immigrant integration in Canada.
+First, through competitive calls for proposals (CFP) and some mandated programming that is implemented through annual contracts, government agencies and private sector funders specify their priorities and aims, which then incentivizes and prompts organizations’ actions and practices into alignment [30].
+Second, policies provide high-level direction, while also facilitating and delimiting operations on the ground through budget and technical determinations, such as requirements for eligibility, documentation and outcome measures [30].
+Third, as a more abstract level of governance, institutional/organizational culture refers to the dynamic and symbolic set of discourse, language, practices, representations, and promotions that are set forth by governments and funders [31].
+Institutional culture is constituted and forged, both intentionally (top-down) and organically (bottom-up), via traditional media (print or TV), social media, leadership practices, membership practices, and everyday ways of doing work [32,33].

-Structure and Governance
+Structure and Governance: Hub-and-spoke model and multi-scalar governance

-The governments’ (municipal, provincial, federal) and private sector funders’ provision of structure and guidance for organizations in Calgary’s immigrant-serving sector can be understood as operating through three mechanisms: funding, policies and institutional/ organizational culture.
+The governments’ (municipal, provincial, federal) and private sector funders’ provision of structure and guidance for organizations in Calgary’s immigrant-serving sector can be understood as operating through a hub-and-spoke model.